All the CX goodness—straight to your inbox

 The lesson here is don’t panic when you’ve created a bad customer service experience.
 Instead, think about how to respond to the situation to improve it and build a stronger relationship with the impacted customer.

-Avoid bad customer experiences to build stronger customer relationships
+Avoid poor customer experiences to build stronger customer relationships

 Subpar customer service is often the result of mismanaged priorities from the top down.
 It takes a leadership team that truly believes in customer service as a growth engine to build a world-class customer support team.